 Don’t let paranoia sink in

 Battlegrounds matches do inject more adrenaline into your body with each passing minute to the point where bushes become people and swapping weapons will sound like footsteps.
 Even with hours of experience paranoia will try to take over and you have to fight back as it will lead to bad decision making and the abrupt end of potentially good matches.
 Try to keep your calm and analytic perception over the situation as panic brings no good.

 When playing duo or squads game modes dying doesn’t really end up the match.
 A dead player can be of great help for the team through spectating mode which can be put to great use analyzing what the teammates see as you might spot something they did not.

-Pioneer crate’s price resets weekly
+Crate’s price resets weekly

-Pioneer crates are the only progression in the game at the current time.
+Crates are the only progression in the game at the current time.
 They can be bought with points earned by playing and reward only cosmetic items which can be useful from a gameplay perspective as a potentially better way to camouflage within the environment.
-Pioneer crates become increasingly more expensive with each purchase, but you shouldn’t worry about not affording them because the prices resets every Monday.
+Crates become increasingly more expensive with each purchase, but you shouldn’t worry about not affording them because the prices resets every Monday.
 This restriction was put in place as a way to control the game’s economy because, like some of you already know, Battlegrounds has implemented the Steam’s Community Market where everyone can sell their cosmetics as long as they aren’t the default ones.